muftring/iu-netsci/topics/power-law-distribution.md

 $lm\,p_k\,$ is expected to depend linearly on $lm\,k$, meaning the slope of this line beig the degree exponent $\gamma$.

+When *x* is small, the value is larger.
+As *x* grows, the distribution value decreases... (see plot)

 ## Zipf's Law
 > Zipf's law (/ˈzɪf/) is an empirical law formulated using mathematical statistics that refers to the fact that many types of data studied in the physical and social sciences can be approximated with a Zipfian distribution, one of a family of related discrete power law probability distributions.